 I've sold stuff on eBay.
 Do I have to pay tax?

-If you’re doing a clearout of clutter at home, no. Even if your clutter sells for quite a lot - as far as HMRC is concerned, you only have to pay tax on what you buy to sell on for a profit, make to sell, or sell for other people.
+If you're having a clear-out of clutter at home, you don't have to pay tax on the items you sell on eBay.
+Even if your clutter sells for quite a lot - as far as HMRC is concerned, you only have to pay tax on what you buy to sell on for a profit, make to sell, or sell for other people.

 Anything you sell that is yours - for instance, you have already used it or bought it by accident - is not taxable.
 Neither do you need to set up as a business.

-VAT registration is compulsory for all types of business once you reach the VAT threshold or expect to exceed the VAT threshold - £85,000 in 2017/18.
+VAT registration is compulsory for all types of business once you reach the VAT threshold or expect to exceed the VAT taxable turnover of £85,000 in any 12-month period since 1 April 2017.

 You need to think about VAT registration if your eBay business turnover, including postage costs to customers, looks as if it might exceed the VAT registration threshold over the year.

 There are additional VAT registration requirements by law if you are involved in importing or exporting.
-VAT registration may be required in other countries depending on the value and type of goods you sell or acquire from other EU countries or if you 'distance sell' from another EU country to non-VAT registered customers in the UK.
+VAT registration may be required in other countries depending on the value and type of goods you sell or acquire.

 Read official advice on working for yourself on the HMRC pages of the GOV.UK website.